hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-use-api-key.md

 :::

-There are multiple ways to interact with the endpoint.
+There are multiple ways to interact with the API endpoints.
 However, this document walks you through three ways to make an [API call](https://docs.hiro.so/api#tag/Microblocks/operation/get_microblock_list).
 You can choose between any of the following methods.

 - Curl
 - Postman